 In 2009, the members of the G20 got all angry and promised to shut down the world’s tax havens.
 The U.K.’s then-Prime Minister Gordon Brown “hailed the agreement as he issued a blunt warning to individuals and corporations that invest in renegade tax havens that their money will be unsafe” (The Guardian).

-Mr. Brown’s comment comes from an interest background, because it was Britain that played a leading role in creating modern tax havens.
-During the 1960’s and ‘70s, the U.K. had several micro-territories dotted around the world as well as newly independent nations.
+Mr. Brown’s comment comes from an interesting background, because it was Britain that played a leading role in creating modern tax havens.
+During the 1960s and ‘70s, the U.K. had several micro-territories dotted around the world as well as former colonies that were newly independent nations.
 Most of these places depended on money coming from the British government, which was stuck in the economic glue itself.

 So, locations such as Barbados, the British Virgin Islands, the Cayman Islands, Guernsey, Jersey, and the Isle of Man were encouraged to set up financial services industries.
 They had to offer something financial capitals such as London and New York didn’t.
 What they came up with was loosey-goosey banking rules, client secrecy, and a no-questions-asked policy about where the money was coming from.
 This relaxed attitude towards legal issues has proved convenient to tax cheats, crooks, and even legitimate businesses.

 The tax havens themselves have done very well out of the system.
 The Cayman Islands (population 58,435) is the world’s fifth largest financial centre with “almost 300 banks, 800 insurers, and 10,000 mutual funds” (CIA Factbook).
-Every transaction that passes through the tiny nation generates a fee giving a gross domestic product of $54,827 per person (in the U.S. it’s $46,405).
+Every transaction that passes through the tiny nation generates a fee giving a gross domestic product of $54,827 per person (in the U.S. the 2017 per capita GDP was $59,531).